 A Seventh-day Adventist institution, Loma Linda University Health is committed “to make man whole,” physically, intellectually, emotionally, and spiritually.
 Each day, we seek to extend the teaching and healing ministry of Jesus Christ.
 More than 16,000 employees fulfill that mission through their nationally recognized quality healthcare delivery.
 Our internationally-respected researchers publish more than 500 peer-reviewed articles every year, uncovering new approaches to nutrition, cancer treatment, heart disease, neonatal development, stroke and brain trauma, and others.

-Loma Linda University Health treats more than 1.5 million outpatients every year, and serves as the only Level I trauma center for a region that covers more than 25 percent of the state of California.
+Loma Linda University Health treats more than 1.5 million outpatients every year.
+We serve as the only Level I trauma center for a region that covers more than 25 percent of the state of California.
 Patients come from around the world for our services, which include the world’s first proton unit used for cancer treatments.
 The groundbreaking efforts of Dr. Leonard Bailey led to the world’s very first infant heart transplants.
 Today, institutes committed to excellence bring together scientists, teachers and physicians to collaborate on the health issues of our time.
 The result is innovative approaches in areas including behavioral health, cancer, heart, perinatal service, rehabilitation and transplants.